appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/download-table-data.md

 You can use the built-in [download property](/reference/widgets/table#allow-download-boolean) of the Table widget to download data directly.
 However, **if the data is paginated, only the rows on the current page are downloaded.** To download the entire dataset, follow these steps:

-## Download Data in Chunks via SQL
+## Download Data in chunks via SQL

 1. Create a new query to fetch the data: